jasonwu0731/trade-dst/README.md

 * -le: loading pretrained embeddings
 * -path: model saved path

 > [2019.08 Update] Now the decoder can generate all the (domain, slot) pairs in one batch at the same time to speedup decoding process.
-If you face any memory error, you can set flag "--parallel_decode=0" to decode each  (domain, slot) pair one-by-one.
+You can set flag "--parallel_decode=1" to decode all (domain, slot) pairs in one batch.

 ## Unseen Domain DST